PaprikaChen/cs283-f24-assignments/HelloUnity/README.md

   - A button appears near the mailbox, allowing the player to send the letter if all 5 fragments are collected.
   - Upon sending, the final letter content is displayed, and a hidden NPC appears, signaling the game's conclusion.
 - **Script**: [`SendLetterButton.cs`](Assets/Scripts/sendLetterButton.cs)
+ - [`ShowSendLetterButton.cs`](Assets/Scripts/ShowSendLetterButton.cs): Displays the button when the player is near the mailbox.

 ---